liboshi/linux-dev-setup/README.md

 ## Requirement
 * Please make sure git has been installed.
 * Please make sure vim has been installed.
-* Please make cure vim is 7.3.598+, the reason is that Plugin YouCompleteMe's requirements.
+* Please make sure vim is 7.3.598+, the reason is that Plugin YouCompleteMe's requirements.

 ## Installation
 * Clone this project to your local machine.